Manu-Martinez/expense-tracker/README.md

 # Expense Tracker

- App made using React and TailwindCSS.
+ App made using React hooks, context and TailwindCSS.
 This project was created in order for users to have a history of their income and expenses.